Bain Case Interview: Format, Rounds & PE Cases (2026)

 Bain provides free practice cases on their careers page.
 Use them.
 Skipping them signals you didn't do basic homework.

 • Bain's FashionCo Interactive Case: A full interactive case simulation, available directly at bain.com/careers/hiring-process/interviewing/fashion-case-study.
-The case involves a women's fashion retailer with five years of declining revenue.
-Complete this at least twice, once to learn the flow, and once to practice delivering polished answers under self-imposed time pressure.
+FashionCo is a women's fashion retailer that has seen revenue decline each year for five years, and the CEO wants a recommendation before a management meeting.
+The case walks you through identifying revenue drivers, customer purchase criteria, and quantified options (for example, comparing an intermittent-sales strategy against a loyalty program).
+Complete it at least twice, once to learn the flow and once to practice delivering polished answers under self-imposed time pressure.

 • Bain's Mock Interview Video: Bain also provides a recorded Associate Consultant mock interview video that demonstrates what a strong performance looks like in their format.